Trauma to the face resulting from a car accident can result in loss of function as well as severe disfigurement, leading to deep emotional scarring.

 It’s estimated that 7 in 10 people injured in Boston car accidents suffer some sort of injury to their face.

-At The Law Offices of Jeffrey S. Glassman, we recognize these injuries are intensely personal and traumatic, and may range from minor abrasions and cuts to major injuries, such as lost teeth, a broken nose, burns, fractured eye sockets, torn retinas, a broken jaw or even skull fractures or loss of senses.
+At Jeffrey Glassman Injury Lawyers, we recognize these injuries are intensely personal and traumatic, and may range from minor abrasions and cuts to major injuries, such as lost teeth, a broken nose, burns, fractured eye sockets, torn retinas, a broken jaw or even skull fractures or loss of senses.

 The most common causes of facial injury in a crash include: